Last updated: May 08, 2025

 Closing thoughts: Cash out refinance

 It’s important to carefully consider the costs and risks associated with this type of refinancing.
-You should make sure to have a solid plan for using the cash you receive from a cash out refinance, so that you can avoid taking on additional debt or putting your home at risk.
+Make sure to have a plan for using the cash you receive so that you can avoid taking on additional debt or putting your home at risk.

 This type of home loan can help you take advantage of lower rates if interest rates have dropped since you first took out your primary mortgage.
 This could result in significant savings over the life of your loan.

-Overall, if you decide that cash out refinancing is the best option for you, it can be a great way to access your equity and get the cash you need to put toward a specific purpose.
+Overall, if you decide that cash out refinancing is your best option, it may help you access equity and get the cash you need.

 If you’re ready to apply for a cash out refinance, visit our application checklist to get an idea of what to expect during the refinance application process.